aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/vbaprojectreference/_index.md

 ```

-the name of the reference.
+Gets the name of the reference.

 **Returns:**
 java.lang.String